Master of Science-Accounting

 ACCT 547.
 Financial Statement Analysis.
 3 Hours.

 This course presents a comprehensive and current treatment of the analysis of financial statements as an aid to decision making for investors and creditors.
 The major focus is on the objectives of users of financial statements and on the analytical tools and techniques applied by them in reaching significant conclusions and decisions.
-Prerequisite: ACCT 323.
+Prerequisite: ACCT 323 with a C or better.

 ACCT 548.
 Partnership Taxation.
 3 Hours.

-The tax effects on all phases of the life of a partnership (formation, operations, distributions, and liquidation) will be covered as well as the implications of tax code provisions regarding passive activities and tax shelters.
-Prerequisite: ACCT 324 and ACCT 424.
+The tax effects on all phases of the life of a partnership (formation, operations, distributions, and liquidation) will be covered.
+Prerequisite: ACCT 324 with a C or better.

 ACCT 557.
 Advanced Accounting Systems.
 3 Hours.